Indian Diabetes Risk Score MDRF-IDRS

 I scored low - should I still get tested?

-If you're over 35 with any family history of diabetes, yes — annual fasting glucose + HbA1c is reasonable regardless of risk score.
-The score predicts the next 10 years; it doesn't rule out current undiagnosed diabetes.
+If you're over 35 with any family history of diabetes, yes - annual fasting glucose + HbA1c is reasonable regardless of score.
+The IDRS estimates risk; it doesn't rule out current undiagnosed diabetes.
 About 50% of Indians with type 2 diabetes are undiagnosed at any given time.

 Get tested: HbA1c, fasting glucose, fasting insulin (for HOMA-IR), lipid panel, and TSH.
 Total cost in most Indian labs is ₹1,500-2,500.
 If HbA1c is 5.7-6.4% (pre-diabetic), structured nutrition + exercise can return you to normal range within 12-16 weeks.
 If HbA1c is 6.5%+, you've crossed into diabetes and need medical management plus nutrition support.